EleonoraKocharyan/Posix/README.md

 # Posix
-Some experiments with threads and processes in Linux environment
+Some experiments with threads and processes in Linux environment using Posix library